-For this reason, ISDA proposes to allow two versions (specifically, Taxonomy v1.0 and Taxonomy v2.0) of the ISDA Derivatives Product Taxonomy to exist in parallel, but to operate independently of one another.
-Taxonomy v1.0 would retain its status of “Final” and can still be used for purposes of regulatory transaction reporting, and Taxonomy v2.0 would advance, after a public comment period, to “Final” status for purposes of ISIN generation.
-A Taxonomy v2.0 value would be need to be provided as an input when requesting an ISIN from the ANNA DSB ISIN system.
-Links to view Taxonomy v1.0 and Taxonomy v2.0 are provided below.
+ISDA proposes to allow two versions (specifically, Taxonomy v1.0 and Taxonomy v2.0) of the ISDA Derivatives Product Taxonomy to exist in parallel, but to operate independently of one another.
+Taxonomy v1.0 would retain its status of “Final” and can still be used for purposes of regulatory transaction reporting until such time as the relevant global standard for product identification is established, and Taxonomy v2.0 could be used, after a public comment period, for purposes of ISIN generation until such time as the relevant global standard for product identification and inputs are substantively established.
+Links to draft Taxonomy v1.0 and Taxonomy v2.0 are provided below.

 Taxonomy v1.0_CR RA FX EQ CO